rememberlenny/AcquinityWP/wp-content/plugins/post-thumbnail-editor/README.txt

 == Upgrade Notice ==

-= 2.0.1-beta =
+= 2.1.0 =
-Upgrade if you're willing to see some rough edges...
+Several new features and bug fixes since 2.0.1